-In addition to the scholarships available University-wide, the English Department awards approximately $50,000 in scholarships and awards each year.
+In addition to the scholarships available to all students University-wide, the English Department will award approximately $150,000 in scholarships and awards this year.

-The scholarships listed below are those awarded by the English Department.
+The first group of scholarships listed below are those awarded by the English Department as well as some scholarships offered by the College of Liberal Arts and Sciences for which English majors may qualify.
 Students should also search for other scholarships that may apply to them using the University's campus-wide scholarship system.
 Most, but not all, scholarships have a March 15 deadline.
 Overviews of each program are below; for full details, including GPA requirements, follow the link to each scholarship.

-Scholarships open to newly admitted students who will be as well as currently enrolled students
+Scholarships open to newly admitted students as well as currently enrolled students

 Mary Coon Cottingham Scholarship - The largest of the endowed scholarship programs in English, several awards are typically made from this fund each year.
 The donors have designated this scholarship for students with strong interest and ability in both literature and creative writing; two writing samples are required of applicants.
 Students are eligible to apply again.

 Genelle Voigt Jackson English Scholarship - For English majors, new or continuing; minimum 3.0 high school GPA; preference to students from West Salem, IL, or communities close to West Salem.
 This scholarship is renewable, but recipients must re-apply each year.

 Morris Family Endowment in English - For English majors, new or continuing; good academic standing; based on scholastic ability.
 This scholarship is not based on financial need; however, in the case of two equally qualified candidates, the student who demonstrates the greatest financial need shall receive the scholarship.

 Any class - for students who transferred to EIU (College of Liberal Arts and Sciences award)